mobile app bar

 Las Vegas Raiders defensive end Maxx Crosby (98) walks off the field after the NFL, American Football Herren, USA regular season game between the Las Vegas Raiders and the Los Angeles Chargers on October 1, 2023, at SoFi Stadium in Inglewood, CA.

-Late Tuesday night, the Las Vegas Raiders suddenly announced that the Baltimore Ravens had officially withdrawn from their trade involving two first-round draft picks for Maxx Crosby.
+It came out all of a sudden late on Tuesday night: The Las Vegas Raiders’ announcement that the Baltimore Ravens had officially withdrawn from their trade involving two first-round draft picks for Maxx Crosby.
+The speculations soon began.

-At first, it was believed that the franchise had issues with Crosby’s inability to pass a physical exam following his meniscus surgery, but with the Ravens immediately turning around and signing Trey Hendrickson to a four-year, $112-million contract the very next day, many have begun to cry foul.
+At first, it was believed that the franchise had issues with Crosby’s inability to pass a physical exam following his meniscus surgery.
+However, the Ravens turned around and signed Trey Hendrickson to a four-year, $112-million contract the very next day.
+And many have begun to cry foul.

-The verdict is still out as to whether or not the Ravens acted in bad faith throughout the process, but according to the team’s general manager, Eric DeCosta, their original plan was actually to sign both Crosby and Hendrickson.
+The verdict is still out as to whether or not the Ravens acted in bad faith.
+The team’s general manager, Eric DeCosta, attempting to clarify, has said that their original plan was actually to sign both Crosby and Hendrickson.

-We came to a point after we lost Tyler [Linderbaum] where, as we were trying to find the best way for us to get better as a football team, Trey kind of made a lot of sense as a possible guy to look at.
-So, we started conversations with the organization thinking potentially we’d have two pass rushers on both sides of the line.”
+We came to a point after we lost Tyler [Linderbaum], where, as we were trying to find the best way for us to get better as a football team.
+Trey kind of made a lot of sense as a possible guy to look at,” said DeCosta.

-DeCosta then doubled down by clarifying that they did in fact want both pass rushers, and even went as far as to suggest that “it was disappointing to us and potentially, probably even disappointing to Trey as well” that the trade for Crosby fell through.
+DeCosta went as far as to suggest that “it was disappointing to us and potentially, probably even disappointing to Trey as well” that the trade for Crosby did not happen.

-Ravens GM recalls informing the Raiders of their withdrawal
+Ravens GM says the Raiders were informed of the withdrawal

-For better or worse, the Ravens and Raiders will now head their separate ways as they both look to continue their respective quests throughout the remainder of the offseason.
-Given the sheer amount of drama that’s erupted from their failed trade efforts, it seems rather safe to suggest that it’ll be a while before these two even consider the possibility of doing business with each other again.
+For better or worse, the Ravens and Raiders will now head their separate ways, looking to continue their respective quests in the remainder of the offseason.
+Given the sheer amount of drama that’s erupted from this failed trade, it seems rather safe to suggest that it’ll be a while before these two even consider the possibility of doing business with each other again.

 About the author